xthesilvax/TheSilva_FCV/README.md

   - **True** - All notifications appear for the player
   - **False** - No notification will appear for the player

+**StaffGroup** - Put the name of the group you want to have access to the commands.

 **AllowedList** - Enter your steam IDs and IPs.
 DO NOT forget the commas and do not add a comma at the end.

 **Translations** - English language by Default (Change if you need!)